anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Supported Environments and Use Case Examples {#sup-env}

 BRSKI-PRM is applicable to environments where pledges may have different behavior: pledge-responder-mode, or pledges may have no direct connection to the domain registrar.
 Either way pledges are expected to be managed by the same registrar.

-This can be motivated by pledges deployed in environments not yet connected to the operational customer site/domain network, e.g., at construction time.
+This can be motivated by pledges deployed in environments not yet connected to the operational customer site/domain network, e.g., at a construction site where a building is going up.

 Another environment relates to the assembly of cabinets, which are prepared in advance to be installed on a customer site/domain.

 As there is no direct connection to the registrar available in these environments the solution specified allows the pledges to act in a server role so they can be triggered for bootstrapping e.g., by a commissioning tool.

-As BRSKI focuses on the pledge in a client role, initiating the bootstrapping (pledge-initiator-mode), BRSKI-PRM defines pledges acting as a server (pledge-responder-mode) responding to PVR and PER and consumption of the results.
+As BRSKI focuses on the pledge in a client role, initiating the bootstrapping (pledge-initiated-mode), BRSKI-PRM defines pledges acting as a server (pledge-responder-mode) responding to PVR and PER and consumption of the results.

 The following examples motivate support of BRSKI-PRM to support pledges acting as server as well as pledges with limited connectivity to the registrar.